 Bill would ban commanders from overturning court-martial verdicts

-Volumes of “Court-Martial Reports" line the bookshelf located a courtroom at Shaw Air Force Base.
-The books are essential to understanding military law and court-martial cases, and also document and archive vital court-martial cases often cited as references during trials.
+'Court-Martial Reports' are essential to understanding military law and court-martial cases and also document and archive vital court-martial cases often cited as references during military trials.

 WASHINGTON — A California congresswoman has introduced legislation to take the power to dismiss or overturn convictions and sentences away from military commanders — a response to a recent case at Aviano Air Base, Italy.